Welcome to HWLH News Letter

 Are artificial sweeteners bad for us?
 Well, that all depends on what articles you want to believe, who's responsible for writing them and whether they're fiction or fact.

+We must also remember that all the sweeteners that we can purchase readily at the supermarket have been tested, studied and approved by the FDA (Food and Drug Administration) before they can be put on the shelves for consumers to buy.
 In other words, when it comes to the food products we buy, they are only as safe as the quality job the FDA has done by testing those items and making sure they are safe for us to put on our dinner tables.

 So hopefully all products that we buy for consumption have been tested and proven safe.

+Artificial sweeteners are in huge demand and is a multi billion dollar industry.
 And it's no wonder because they offer a great way for us to still enjoy the sweetness of foods and beverages while decreasing our daily calorie intake.

 A genius concept if you ask me.